AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 propagated to the remote Aviatrix Transit Gateway via Transit Peering.

-Spoke to Spoke Peering Monitoring
+Spoke-to-Spoke Peering Monitoring
 -------------------------------------

-The Peering page is only used only to create and delete peered spoke to spoke connections in activemesh mode.
+The Peering page is only used only to create and delete peered spoke-to-spoke connections in ActiveMesh mode.
 To view the status of the connection, go to the Multi-Cloud Transit > List > Spoke page.

 .. |multi-region| image:: tgw_design_patterns_media/multi-region.png